Duplicate listings policy

 The duplicate listings policy is designed to help you list in a way that makes it easy for buyers to find and compare items that interest them.

 You can't have more than one fixed price listing of an identical item at the same time.

 You can have more than one auction-style listing for identical items.
 However, only one duplicate auction-style listing without bids appears on eBay at a time.
+Separate listings may be created for the same item on different eBay sites, as long as the international shipping options don't result in the listings cluttering the search results of any individual site.
 Learn more about how duplicate auction-style listings appear on eBay.

 These restrictions on duplicate listings include listing an identical item in different categories or listing an identical item using different user IDs.

-If your listings don't follow these guidelines, they may be ended or not displayed in the eBay search results.
-You may also be subject to a range of other actions, including limits of your buying and selling privileges.
+Make sure your listings follow these guidelines.
+If they don't, some or all of your listings may be ended or not displayed in the eBay search results.
+You may also be subject to a range of actions, including listing fees not being refunded and limits of your buying and selling privileges.